c9s/typeloy/README.md

 - Require node v4.4.7+

-- Plugin support! with SlackNotification.
+- Tested with Meteor 1.3 and 1.4

 ### Roadmap